RoyalIcing/glaze/README.md

 Normally people use functions like `htmlspecialchars()`, or they even madly paste text into their source code and manually change characters like `&` into `&amp;` and `>` into `&gt;`.

-Well there’s these things called computers and you can avoid all that manual work and use whatever baking-inspired function names you like.
+Well there’s these things called computers and you can avoid all that manual work and use much more powerful functions with baking-inspired names.

 ## Glaze preserves the content you want to display.

 Just tell it what you want to display and let it worry about the HTML writing and escaping part.
-It works with elements, attributes, text, URLs, and email addresses.
+It works with nested HTML elements, attributes, text, URLs, and email addresses.
+My aim is to make it easier to read and write than the usual PHP ways, whilst also taking care of escaping everything by default.

 ## Whole elements